Collection

 - Chemistry & immunoassay — HbA1c, hormones (TSH, AMH, FSH, LH), proteins.
 Validated correlation with venous blood at r > 0.9 across multiple targets [2].

 - Multi-omics — proteomics, metabolomics, methylomics.
-Active discovery work runs through institutional research partners (Statens Serum Institut / CYCLOME, Stanford / iPOP).
+Active discovery work runs through institutional research collaborations; specific collaborators are reserved until individually cleared for public disclosure.
 See Science and Conditions.

 Regulatory pathway

-The Q-Pad is the first — and currently only — menstrual blood collection device cleared for diagnostic sample collection by the FDA [1], with parallel CE and UKCA marks.
-Just as critically, the analytical protocols supporting the clearance — interference, shipping, and stability characterizations — were developed alongside FDA review and serve as predicate methodology for subsequent assays on the same collection platform.
+The Q-Pad is the first — and currently only — menstrual blood collection device cleared for diagnostic sample collection by the FDA [1], with parallel CE marking visible in the EU's EUDAMED database [7] and UKCA registration on the UK MHRA's public register [8].
+Just as critically, the analytical protocols supporting the FDA clearance — interference, shipping, and stability characterizations — were developed alongside FDA review and serve as predicate methodology for subsequent assays on the same collection platform.
 The first device through is what defines what regulated menstrual blood diagnostics look like; subsequent devices submit against that template.

 Beyond 510(k) cleared assays, the Qvin laboratory operates as a CLIA-certified facility, allowing Qvin and research partners to deploy Laboratory Developed Tests on Dried Menstrual Samples for use cases where the validation bar is institutional rather than federal — common in academic and pharmaceutical research, biomarker discovery, and pre-clinical translational work.
 HPV, STIs, and bacterial vaginosis are the lead regulator-track analyzer-based menus, run on the leading global molecular diagnostic platform under Material Transfer Agreement frameworks that don't lock the platform to any single counterparty.